GSA/fedramp-gov/_posts/2023-05-30-rev-5-baselines-have-been-approved.md

 FedRAMP will also provide training and educational forums specific to the Rev. 5 updates and the transition process early this summer.

-In the meantime, we ask that cloud service providers and other stakeholders review and understand the expectations and requirements in the CSP Transition Plan and make plans for addressing the first wave of templates to be released.
+In the meantime, we ask that CSPs and other stakeholders review the CSP Transition Plan and make plans to address the updated templates in the coming weeks.

 <h3>Keep Up To Date!</h3>
 Join the FedRAMP subscriber list <a href="https://public.govdelivery.com/accounts/USGSA/subscriber/new" target="_blank" rel="noopener noreferrer">here</a> to receive program updates, important reminders, blog announcements, and the monthly PMO Newsletter.
 If you have any questions, please contact <a href="mailto:info@fedramp.gov" target="_blank" rel="noopener noreferrer">info@fedramp.gov</a>.